 ARC is a season-long program to improve the skills of member artists.
-Award winning artist and renown instructor Steve Puttrich has been engaged as the first PAPC Artist in Residence for the 2021 season, providing insight and commentary into critical painting processes through weekly posts and reviews.
+Award winning artist and renown instructor Steve Puttrich was the PAPC Artist in Residence for the 2021-2022 seasons, providing insight and commentary into critical painting processes through weekly posts and reviews.
 Available to members only through the Member Portal.

 I ❤ Plein Air

 PAPC’s Annual Educational Program for Members